The Amazon S3 output plugin allows you to ingest your records into the S3 cloud object store.

 Directory to locally buffer data before sending.
 When multipart uploads are used, data will only be buffered until the

 Format string for keys in S3.
-This option supports strftime time formatters and a syntax for selecting parts of the Fluent log tag using a syntax inspired by the rewrite_tag filter.
+This option supports a UUID, strftime time formatters, a syntax for selecting parts of the Fluent log tag using a syntax inspired by the rewrite_tag filter.
+Add $UUID in the format string to insert a random string.
 Add $TAG in the format string to insert the full log tag; add $TAG to insert the first part of the tag in the s3 key.
 The tag is split into “parts” using the characters specified with the

 A series of characters which will be used to split the tag into 'parts' for use with the s3_key_format option.
 See the in depth examples and tutorial in the documentation.